Home

 What makes ChemSep unique?

 Along with many other programs ChemSep has the ability to estimate physical properties of the mixtures you are dealing with.
-However, to the best of our knowledge ChemSep is the only program that can let you visualize multicomponent diffusivities.
-These are used in the nonequilibrium model to compute mass transfer rates in the column.
+However, to the best of our knowledge ChemSep is the only program that can let you visualize multicomponent diffusion coefficients.
+These properties are used in the nonequilibrium model to compute mass transfer rates in the column.
+Another unique aspect to ChemSep is the nonequilibrium model for simulating liquid-liquid extraction columns.

 Can I take ChemSep for "test drive" to see if I like it?

-There you go again, that's the third of fourth time that this page mentions a nonequilibrium model.
+That's the third of fourth time that this page mentions a nonequilibrium model.
 What is this model anyway?

 We are delighted that you asked, and we hope that you plenty of time to read, because there is no short and simple answer.
 Nonequilibrium - often named rate-based - models consider distillation and related operations as the mass transfer rated-based processes that really they are.
 This model differs from the traditional model of distillation operations that chemical engineers have been using for over 100 years that is based on the assumption that the streams leaving any given stage are in equilibrium with each other.
 They aren't and, what's more, chemical engineers have known this for almost as long as they have been using the equilibrium stage model!